 Well, you're very kind.

-Uh apparently look, I I would argue that the Democratic Party of old.
+Apparently, look, I would argue that the Democratic Party of old, I'll use a Georgia example.

 There are no more Zell Millers.

-There's no more um even Joe Lieberman.
+There's no more even Joe Lieberman.

-So you endorse Donald Trump.
+So you endorsed Donald Trump.

 Why should I?

-And so I didn't leave my party, and my party left me.
+And so I didn't leave my party and my party left me.

-They've gotten so far to the left with radical ideas, they put illegals before the American people.
+They've gotten so far to the left with radical ideas.

 They are not fiscal responsible.

-Uh a number of things, Sean, uh, I distribute my party, and they brag about being a part of inclusion and diversity.
+And they brag about being a part of inclusion and diversity.

-Yes, they have it for women and and people of different orientations, but they do not have it for independent thinking and conservative black man or woman.
+Yes, they have it for women and people of different orientations, but they do not have it for independent thinking and conservative black man or woman.

-And so they've gotten so far to the left, I just couldn't stomach it anymore.
+And so they've gotten so far to the left.

-Uh President Trump is doing a fine job.
+President Trump is doing a fine job.

-I support him in the past.
+I supported him in the past.

-I supported other uh Republicans in the past.
+I supported other Republicans in the past.

 I've always been an independent thinker.